Global Dignity & Humiliation Mapping and Assessment Initiative

 Please see furthermore other related pages on this website, for example, our Research Methodology page, our Research Projects page, and our Publications page.

-We differentiat two main goals for our initiative:
+We differentiate two main goals for our initiative:

 2. Activism goal: The function of a "Country Index" or "World Regions Index" would not be to cover the entire complexity of dignity and humiliation, but to devise a tool that is "just sufficient" to show differences that could be useful for public policy making.

-While first goal requires a focus on the comprehensive covering of the phenomena of dignity and humiliation, the second goal would be served by a "just-enough" approach.
-The second goal is similar to global warming - we need to act on information that is "just enough;" it would be foolish to wait until all aspects of global warming are comprehensively documented, because then it may be too late.
+While the first goal requires a focus on a comprehensive covering of the phenomena of dignity and humiliation, the second goal would be served by a "just-enough" approach.
+The second goal is similar to global warming — we need to act on information that is "just enough;" it would be misguided to wait until all aspects of global warming are comprehensively documented, because then it may be too late.

 Material & Links